 - Saturday continues youth dancing during the day, including specialized workshops on such things as drawing, morris dance, Kentucky set running, or English country dancing.
 Saturday evening’s community dance begins with a gala processional with flowering branches, and ends with an informal afterparty once the dance ends at 9 pm.

 - Dance classes and practices last all day, with breaks for meals.

 - The whole festival registration costs $30 per dancer.

 - T-shirts are available at an additional cost and by pre-order.
 There is also an optional spaghetti supper available on Friday evening to raise funds for the local school-age dance group, Berea Festival Dancers, which tours nationally and internationally.

 - Groups stay in local motels which they arrange themselves with our assistance.

-Most activities are held in Seabury Center or close by, on the Berea College campus.
+Most activities are held in Seabury Center or close by, on the Berea College campus, in Berea, Kentucky.

 Thursday, March 28, from 6:00 pm – 8:00 pm, Friday March 29, from 8:00 am – 9:00 pm and Saturday, March 30, from 8:00 am – 11:00 pm.